 If the farm property is also the taxpayer's principal residence, the capital gain on disposal may be divided into principal residence and farm property.
 The principal residence exemption would then be calculated for the principal residence portion, and the $750,000 capital gains exemption used for the farm property.

-More information on qualified farm property can be found in the CRA guide T4002 Self-employed Business, Professional, Commission, Farming, and Fishing Income.
+More information on qualified farm property can be found in the CRA publication T4002 Self-employed Business, Professional, Commission, Farming and Fishing Income Guide.

 Tax Court Case re Qualified Farm Property

 A Tax Court of Canada case, 2014 TCC 250 Otteson v.
 The Queen, is an interesting (and educational) case won by the appellant.
 The 50.16 acre farm property in question was in Alberta, owned by a married couple.
 They started a tree farm operation but then sold the property after the finding of significant amounts of gravel on the property resulted in unsolicited and persistent offers for the land.
 The Minister of National Revenue argued that the couple did not conduct their farming business through a partnership, and the gross revenue requirement had to be fulfilled, and was not.
 Justice Hogan ruled that the couple was carrying on their farming business as a partnership, and that the actual area farmed (25.91 acres) was qualified farm property.

 Top Ten Tax Questions on the Capital Gains Exemption - Ontario Ministry of Agriculture, Food and Rural Affairs